zupalex/luaXroot/README.md

 REQUIREMENTS:
 CMake and Readline development libraries are required.

 example for Ubuntu:
 sudo apt-get install cmake libreadline6 libreadline6-dev

 example for Fedora 24:
-dnf install cmake readline-devel
+sudo dnf install cmake readline-devel

 To install it: